 “Our property has lakefront wetlands, open meadows, oak savannahs, and a small forest that could be encroached upon by development.
 We feel strongly about protecting these open places to provide for all the wildlife and plant life that our land sustains,” said Paula Bangs.

-In addition to the agricultural land that is now protected by the easement, the property’s location adjacent to Fern Ridge Reservoir makes it a haven for wildlife, especially migratory waterfowl, songbirds and the occasional large mammal.
+In addition to the agricultural land that is now protected from development by the easement, the property’s location adjacent to Fern Ridge Reservoir makes it a haven for wildlife, especially migratory waterfowl, songbirds and the occasional large mammal.
 The easement restricts future development or subdivision of the property but allows for the continuation of farm activity.

 “I hope that others along our unique waterway will consider joining together with the McKenzie River Trust,” says Larry.
 “My grandfather would have been happy to see this land protected.”